 What They Didn’t Celebrate

-A search of the New York State attorney registration database takes maybe 90 seconds.
-Type in a name, hit enter.
+A search of the New York State attorney registration database https://iapps.courts.state.ny.us/attorneyservices/search? takes maybe 90 seconds.
+Type in a name, click I am a human, hit enter.

 Michael Thomas Neppl.
 Registration number 4720645.
 Status: Currently registered.
 Disciplinary history: Yes.

-Click for details and you find a court order from the Appellate Division, Third Judicial Department, dated March 20, 2025.
-It grants Neppl’s motion for reinstatement to the practice of law.
+Click Michael Thomas Neppl for details and under Disciplinary History click View Discipline and you find a court order from the Appellate Division, Third Judicial Department, dated March 20, 2025.
+It grants Neppl’s motion for reinstatement to the practice of law:

-The records show Neppl was suspended in May 2019 for violating Judiciary Law § 468-a—the statute requiring attorneys to register and pay their fees.
-A garden variety offense.
-But he let the suspension stand for nearly six years.
-Why?
+Neppl was suspended in May 2019 for violating Judiciary Law § 468-a — the statute requiring attorneys to register and pay their fees.
+A garden variety offense: to say that he was “disciplined” gives it more gravity than it deserves.
+He let the suspension stand for nearly six years.

-In November 2024, he was appointed Chair of the City of Newburgh Industrial Development Agency—an oversight board composed of volunteer citizens, where his management style pressured many volunteers to resign.
-Those who were too stubborn to get the memo nevertheless found a way to the door.
-Think The Exterminating Angel of municipal governance in reverse.
+In November 2024, he was appointed Chair of the City of Newburgh Industrial Development Agency — an oversight board composed of volunteer citizens, where his management style inclined many volunteers to resign.
+Those who were too stubborn to get the memo nevertheless found a way to the door: think The Exterminating Angel of municipal governance in reverse.

-Suddenly, a board meant to have 7 members of independent citizens at arm’s length from city governance was reduced to 4 city employees appointed by and reporting to Neppl himself, who justified it by saying “It’s not illegal”.
+Suddenly, a board meant to have 7 advisory members of independent citizens at arm’s length from city governance intended to provide the city with business advice and oversight was reduced to 4 city employees appointed by and reporting directly to Neppl himself, who justified it by saying “It’s not illegal”.

-On November 25, 2024—days after the IDA appointment—he filed a motion for reinstatement.
+It was just days after the IDA appointment — November 25, 2024 — that he filed a motion for reinstatement.
 On March 20, 2025, the court granted it.
 Nine months later, the council created a new position and handed it to him.

-None of this was ever disclosed to the public.
-The mayor, who—like the city manager—spits out the word transparency the way Mariano Rivera broke bats with his cutter, never said a word.
+And the mayor, who — like the city manager — spits out the word transparency the way Mariano Rivera broke bats with his cutter, with regard to this, stayed in the bullpen.

 The Second Meeting

-With the Coronation Party out of the room, the council moved on to the rest of its agenda.
+With the Neppl Grand Inaugural Extravaganza out of the room, the council moved on to the rest of its agenda.
 The city manager gave his report.
-Then came the time for public comment.
+Then it was time for public comment.

-About twenty people lined up at the microphone.
+About twenty people queued up at the microphone.
 I anchored the end of the line.

 Next up: a woman from the Kenny complex.